Mikko's code blog

 Some details to keep in mind:

-The random seating chart doesn’t need to be “optimal”.
-E.g. if we have a group of 4 students that should be kept apart, they don’t need to be placed on the corners of the room.
-In fact, we even want to avoid this kind of recurring optimal solutions, because we want to be able to generate many different seating charts for the same group of students.
-It would be bad, if the teacher generated new seating charts every month, but some students would always be in the exact same places.
+The random seating chart doesn’t need to be “optimal.”
+For example, if a group of four students should be kept apart, they don’t need to be placed in the room’s corners.
+In fact, we want to avoid this kind of recurring optimal solution because we want to generate many different seating charts for the same group of students.
+It would not be good if the teacher generated new seating charts every month, but some students would always be in the same places.

 The group rules affect each other, which will cause problems with the implementation.
-Couple of examples:
+Here are a couple of examples:

-• If we seat a keep-together group first, and keep-in-front after that, we might have randomly selected the keep-togethers to occupy front seats so that there is not enough room for the keep-in-front-group.
+• If we seat a “keep-together” group first and a “keep-in-front” group after that, we might have randomly selected the keep-together to occupy front seats, so there is not enough room for the keep-in-front group.

-• On the other hand, if we seat keep-together group after some other group, there might not be enough suitable places next to each other left.
+• On the other hand, if we seat a “keep-together” group after some other group, there might not be enough suitable places next to each other.

 • The same students can be in multiple groups.
 We might have a situation where a student needs to be in front, next to some, but apart from others.